Mississippi Forum for the Future

 Steering Committee

-The Steering Committee’s first task is to define what we mean by “state-of-the-art.”
+The initial Steering Committee’s first task was to define what we mean by “state-of-the-art.”

 • Dr. LaTasha Hadley